2014–15 Florida Gulf Coast Eagles women's basketball team

-The 2014–15 Florida Gulf Coast Eagles women's basketball team will represent Florida Gulf Coast University (FGCU) in the 2014–15 NCAA Division I women's basketball season.
+The 2014–15 Florida Gulf Coast Eagles women's basketball team represented Florida Gulf Coast University (FGCU) in the 2014–15 NCAA Division I women's basketball season.
 The Eagles were coached by 13th year head coach Karl Smesko and were members of the Atlantic Sun Conference.
-They finish the season 31–3, 14–0 in A-Sun play to win the Atlantic Sun regular season title.
-They also won the Atlantic Sun Tournament to earn an automatic to the 2015 NCAA Division I women's basketball tournament where they lost to Florida State in the second round.
+They finished the season 31–3, 14–0 in A-Sun play to win the Atlantic Sun regular season title.
+They also won the Atlantic Sun Tournament to earn an automatic to the 2015 NCAA Division I women's basketball tournament, where they lost to Florida State in the second round.

 Media

 All home games and conference road will be shown on ESPN3 or A-Sun.TV.
 Road games will also be broadcast on the FGCU Portal.